kubernetes-sigs/jobset/keps/672-execution-policy/README.md

 - ExecutionPolicy is immutable.
 - ExecutionPolicyOrder of `AnyOrder` is default setting.
-- StartupPolicy should be empty if ExecutionPolicy is set
+- StartupPolicy should be equal to `AnyOrder` when ExecutionPolicy is used.
+  - The StartupPolicy API will be deprecated over the next few JobSet releases, since ExecutionPolicy can be used with Ready status of ReplicatedJobs.

 ### Test Plan